 Drop in every Sunday for art-making fun that is connected to the Museum’s artifacts and exhibitions.
 During the summer, Creative Zone is open daily Memorial Day weekend through Labor Day.

-Song and Story Time is offered on the third Sunday of every month.
-Designed for learners ages three to five, Song and Story Time explores a different theme each month with a book, song, gallery exploration, and a hands-on art activity.
+Song and Story Time is offered a few times per year.
+Designed for learners ages two to five, Song and Story Time explores a different theme each month with a book, song, gallery exploration, and a hands-on art activity.

 NASHVILLE’S TRADITION OF MUSIC AND PUPPETRY